ibm-cloud-docs/EventStreams/apache_kafka_concepts.md

 {: #kafka_brokers}

 Apache Kafka is a distributed messaging system.
 A Kafka cluster consists of a set of brokers.
-A cluster has a minimum of 3 brokers.
+A cluster has a minimum of three brokers.

 ![Brokers diagram.](concepts_brokers.png "Diagram that shows an example broker."){: caption="Figure 2.
 Diagram that shows an example broker." caption-side="bottom"}